 6. Swearing Off Coffee and Tea

 Caffeine is a diuretic, meaning it increases urine production, but it turns out that caffeinated beverages aren't as dehydrating as people once thought.
-In a 2014 PLOS ONE study, men who drank three to six cups of coffee per day weren't any less hydrated than those who drank the same amount of daily fluid, via water.
+In a 2014 PLOS ONE study, men who drank three to six cups of coffee per day weren't any less hydrated that those who drank the same amount of daily fluid, via water.

 Williams recommends drinking something first thing in the morning because after a whole night without liquids, it's easy to wake up in a state of mild dehydration.
 So, upon waking, grab a glass of water and, also, enjoy your morning coffee guilt free!